 Early Adopters are a more integrated part of the local social system than are innovators.
 Whereas innovators are cosmopolites, early adopters are localities.
 This adopter category, more than any other, has the greatest degree of opinion leadership in most social systems.
 Potential adopters look to early adopters for advice and information about the innovation.
 The early adopter is considered by many as the “individual to check with” before using a new idea – source: zonalatina.com

-Early Majority represent 34% of the population, and are the third in line to adopt new technologies and importantly the joint highest in terms of overall numbers.
+Early Majority represents 34% of the population, and is the third in line to adopt new technologies and importantly the joint highest in terms of overall numbers.